 - Make the saffron milk: Crush the saffron with a mortar and pestle, spice/coffee grinder (you can also chop it with a knife) until it forms a coarse powder.
 In a small bowl, mix saffron and milk.
 Set aside.8 to 10 saffron threads, 1 tablespoon whole milk

-- Cook the biryani: Set the pot on the stove on medium heat.
-Cook for 5 minutes, covered at medium heat.
+- Cook the biryani: Set the pot over medium heat.
+Cook for 5 minutes, covered, over medium heat.
 Reduce the heat to the lowest setting, then cook for 20 minutes.
 Finally, turn the heat off, and let sit for 10 minutes.
-Remove the cover and serve.
+Fluff with a fork, and serve.

 Video